arena-bridge/allure-reports/README.md

           user_email: 'github-actions[bot]@users.noreply.github.com'
           commit_message: 'Deploy test report from workflow run #${{ github.run_number }}'

-6. The allure reports will be accesible from the domain visible in Pages section.
+6. The allure reports will be accessible from the domain visible in Pages section automatically, after commit to the test-branch.